Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     + The artwork on the Homepage and Market Page is updated every 24-48 hours, to give visitors and clients alike a reason to come back and sample more of our artists' fantastic work.

+        2. "As a Potential Client, I want to find community links and links to all the artists' portfolios."

+    + In the Homepage's about us section, there are links to example artwork of various mediums, external links to artists' portfolios and links to the contact form.

+    + At the bottom of each page, there are social media buttons.
+Each of these buttons will open its respective social media account in a new window.

-        2. "As a Potential Client, I want to check to see if there are any new artists or any new services on offer.*
+        3. *As a Potential Client, I want to check to see if there are any new artists or any new services on offer.*

     + In the Homepage's about us section, there are internal links to example artwork and external links to artists' portfolios.
 The user will be able to filter the portfolios according to medium, style and the date added.